Amin-MAG/My-Notes/Caching.md

 Some kinds of load balancers cache the response of request which lead to less load on the origin server and less response time for users.

+### Message Queues

+Message brokers like Kafka use disk storage for caching.

 ### Databases

 Relational, Non-Relational, and any databases, in general, have a mechanism for caching.